Frequently Asked Questions

 Are institutions required by FOIA to release information about their research, animal care programs, and IACUCs?The Freedom of Information Act (FOIA) is a federal law that provides individuals with a right of access to records in the possession or control of the federal government.
 That means that OLAW is required to release information in its possession or control unless that information is specifically exempted from release as described in section 522(b) of the FOIA.
 There is no federal requirement for institutions (other than the federal government) to comply with the federal FOIA.
 State or local laws, sometimes referred to as “Sunshine Laws” may govern the release of information by institutions.
 These vary widely from state to state.
 Even within a state, different regulations may govern disclosure for public and private institutions.
 Institutions are encouraged to seek the advice of their legal counsel regarding disclosure of information.

-Institutions must maintain records of minority views expressed (1) as recommendations to the Institutional Official and/or (2) during semiannual inspections.
+Institutions must maintain records of minority views expressed (1) as recommendations to the Institutional Official and/or (2) during semiannual evaluations.
 These minority views must be included in the Annual Report to OLAW.
 PHS requirements for recording and reporting minority views are described in the PHS Policy at IV.E.1.d.
-OLAW provides a sample annual report document that institutions may find useful.

 Some IACUCs have expressed confusion about the difference between a minority view and a dissenting vote.